 Ruru Hoong is a PhD candidate in Economics at Harvard & HBS.

 Her research interests currently span behavioural & public economics, focusing mostly on education and social mobility.
 She is particularly interested in the impacts of digital technologies and data privacy on both.
-She graduated with a B.A. in Economics from Stanford in 2019, and is a Global Priorities Fellow at the Forethought Foundation and a research affiliate at IQSS.
+She graduated with a B.A. in Economics from Stanford in 2019, and is a Global Priorities Fellow at the Forethought Foundation at Oxford and a research affiliate at IQSS.

 When not doing research, she likes to read, write, dance tango, listen to jazz, and throw clay ‘round a wheel (mostly to complement her excessive tea consumption).
 She is a 2020 graduate of Faber Academy and is currently writing and re-writing her first novel.
 Her latest writing can be found here.